Anti-Ottoman revolts of 1565–1572: Background

 Social tensions intensified by the debilitation of the Ottoman administration, as well as chronic economic crisis and arbitrary conduct of the Ottoman authorities.
 Under this context during the 16th century various Orthodox communities lost their social and economic privileges that had been formerly recognized by Ottoman decrees.
 Additionally, extensive imposition of extraordinary taxation by the Ottoman authorities in the Greek mainland and forced conscription to meet the increased demand of the Ottoman navy further deteriorated the situation.
 Instances of widespread destruction of churches and systematic plundering of religious property were also recorded in contemporary sources.

 As a result of this kind of intensified oppression and arbitrary rule the local populations hoped for a military intervention by a Christian power.
 Under this context news arrived that the fleet of the Holy League will advance towards Greek inhabited regions of the Ottoman Empire.
 Representatives of the Greek communities made several appeals for assistance against Ottoman rule.
 Additionally, the Greek diaspora at Venice, Naples and in other western European cities also hoped for an armed struggle that would end Ottoman rule.
 As such armed preparations to overthrow Ottoman authorities had begun among the Greek communities in the Ottoman Empire.

-Various Greek representatives from the Peloponesse, such as Petros Menagias and Georgios Meizoteros, as well as Ioannis Varelis and Ioannis Akkidas have become active agents for the Spanish Empire.
+Various Greek representatives from the Peloponnese, such as Petros Menagias and Georgios Meizoteros, as well as Ioannis Varelis and Ioannis Akkidas have become active agents for the Spanish Empire.
 In various spying missions they contacted with religious figures in the area.
 In Corfu Alexios Rartouros was also cooperating with the Spanish and came in contact with various nobles from Epirus; Nikolaos Malmniotis and Michael Kolouris.
-Mani, a region known for his frequent revolts against the Ottoman authorities has received both Venetian and Spanish agents.
+Mani, a region known for its frequent revolts against the Ottoman authorities has received both Venetian and Spanish agents.

 However, Spanish involvement in Ottoman ruled Greek regions inevitably triggered Venetian concerns.

 With the outbreak of the Ottoman–Venetian War in spring 1570 Venice decided that drastic action was needed especially after the Ottoman attack on Cyprus.
 Venetian policy also dictated the need of support towards revolutionary movements among the Greek populations.
 Under this context the Greek diaspora leaving in Venice proved crucial and mobilization within the local Greek Brotherhood was intense.
 One prominent of its prominent members scholar Grigorios Malaxos, suggested fomenting a revolutionary movement in Greek territory, which would be supported by the Ecumenical Patriarch Metrophanes III.

 John of Austria also send agent to various Greek regions for the preparations of revolutionary activity.